JudyDial/JudyDial/README.md

-- 👋 Hi, I’m @JudyDial
+- 👋 Hi, I’m @Judy Njenga

 - 👀 I’m interested in Django, a powerful web framework written in python.
 I enjoy developing web applications and exploring the various features and capabilities offered by Django.